 5 Technology Trends You Need to Know to Work in Any Industry

 If you’ve been following the news on exciting tech trends like artificial intelligence, then you’re probably aware that emerging technologies are changing the way we work and interact with others.
 In fact, with things like machine learning and touch commerce becoming increasingly popular across every industry from banking to healthcare, technology is revolutionizing the way we do business and making high-tech approaches an integral part of our lives.
-We recently sat down with the team at Deloitte to find out how these trends are reshaping the career space.

 Here are the top five technology trends you need to know to work in any industry.

 1. Internet of Things (IOT)